GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/10.591-600/03.God-Speed-the-Right/docs.md

 ---
+title: |
-title: 593.
-God Speed the Right
+    593. God Speed the Right - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 593.
+God Speed the Right.
+Now to heav'n our pray'r ascending, God speed the right!
+In a noble cause contending, God speed the right!
+Be our zeal in heav'n recorded, With success on earth rewarded, God speed the right, God speed the right!
+    keywords:  |
-    keywords: Christ in Song, God Speed the Right, Now to heav&#039;n our pray&#039;r ascending,
+        Christ in Song, adventhymnals, advent hymnals, God Speed the Right, Now to heav'n our pray'r ascending.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 593. GOD SPEED THE RIGHT
+####  Christ in Song,

 ```txt
 1.